OpenClassrooms-Student-Center/OCMovies-API-EN-FR/README.md

 # OCMovies-API: Test API providing movie information

 The OCMovies-API project is a REST API application to be executed locally in the context of educational projects.
-It provides movies information from GET http endpoints.
+It provides movie information from GET http endpoints.
-The API provides endpoints to get detailed infomation about movies filtered by various criteria such as genre, IMDB score or year.
-Endpoints allow to retrieve info for individual movies or lists of movies.
+The API provides these endpoints to get detailed infomation about movies filtered by various criteria such as genre, IMDB score or year.
+Endpoints allow users to retrieve information for individual movies or lists of movies.

 ## Installation